Hemp Breeding and Seed Production Instructors

 , Professor, Department of Plant Sciences and the founding Director of the Seed Biotechnology Center, University of California, Davis, CA, USA.
 His research is focused on the development, maintenance, and expression of seed quality; plant water relations; developmental and growth regulation.
 He teaches university and extension courses on plant physiology, seed biology, biotechnology, ethics and philosophy of science.
 Kent received B.S. and M.S. degrees in Biochemistry and Horticulture from Michigan State University and received his Ph.D. in Plant Physiology from UC Davis in 1981.

-, Professor, Department of Plant Sciences and Director of the UC Davis Plant Breeding Center.
-His research program focuses on developing cultivars and germplasm of alfalfa and other crops for forage and bioenergy uses.
-His research has focused primarily on investigating ways to improve biomass yield, from traditional breeding method enhancements to the use of molecular markers.
+, Director, UC Davis Plant Breeding Center and Professor, Department of Plant Science.
+His research program focuses on developing cultivars and germplasm of alfalfa, spinach, and hemp.
+His research has focused primarily on investigating ways to improve yield and quality using traditional breeding and molecular markers.
 His current research projects include improving yield through the use of high density, genome-wide SNP markers to implement genomic selection.